 Genesis payload being tested in the JSC cleanrooms.
 The stack of plates are arrays of solar-wind collectors (colored hexagons) to be deployed for different solar wind regimes (bulk on top).
 The gold dish is an electrostatic mirror designed to concentrate solar wind and embed it in the center target.
 Photo: NASA/JSC.

-Jurewicz's research focuses on measuring Fe and Mg abundances in the bulk solar wind.
-However, she is additionally working with members of the Genesis science team and the Johnson Space Center (JSC) Genesis curatorial staff on a variety of other tasks, including technique development and standardization, sample surface preparation, and outreach activities.
+Jurewicz's current research focuses on measuring Fe and Mg abundances in the bulk solar wind.
+However, she is additionally working with members of the Genesis Science team and the Johnson Space Center (JSC) Genesis curatorial staff on a variety of other tasks, including technique development and standardization, sample surface preparation, and outreach activities.